ptayal76/hotshot/README.md

 # Lohit - Hostel
 # Hotshot

-Hotshot is an app where you can search and discover local restaurants' status, prebook and prepay orders and collect it by just scanning a QR.
+Hotshot is your goto app for all day needs at IITG.
+Be it ordering food, sending images to stationary or just checking out shops it does it all.
+With support for refund along with pre-payment, Hotshot boosts hassle free payments with QR authentications.
+User Friendly UI, easy to order and secure checkouts are the corner stones of this Project.
 # Ideation

 # Features

 - Light/dark mode toggle
-- Pre-Payment
+- Pre-Payment along with refund
-- Filters (Rating, currently-open, top picks)
+- Filters (currently-open, top picks)
 - Order history
-- QR scanner
+- QR Authentication and Authorisation
 # Tech Stack

 **Client:** Flutter